FireTail-io/firetail-javascript-openapi-quickstarts/express/ReadMe.md

-# Express.js - quickstart
+# Express.js - Verbose implementation

-This is a kitchen sink style example of how to integrate [Firetail](https://www.npmjs.com/package/@public.firetail.io/firetail-api) into an existing Express framework Project.
+This is a **kitchen sink style example** covering all the ways you can adapt the [Firetail](https://www.npmjs.com/package/@public.firetail.io/firetail-api) middleware to match your project.

 ## To get started

-Open the quickstart
+### Using this implementation

 ```cli
 cd javascript-quickstarts/express
 ```